peakphp/docs/peak-app-project.md

 # Peak Application Project

-This is the default opiniated implementation of the peak framework that comes with session, configuration , routing, debugbar, phpunit, folder structure and use [zendframework/zend-diactoros](https://packagist.org/packages/zendframework/zend-diactoros) as PSR-7 library.
+This is the default opinionated implementation of the peak framework that comes with session, configuration , routing, debugbar, phpunit, folder structure and use [zendframework/zend-diactoros](https://packagist.org/packages/zendframework/zend-diactoros) as PSR-7 library.

 ### Docker support